 - Completed medical school within the last 2 years.

 - If currently a graduate, a valid ECFMG certification is required at the time of application

 - Permanent Resident status or J-1 Visa

-- Recent Employment (Not Observership) for 9-12 months of the last year in a clinically relevant position in the US or similar system.
+- Recent clinical experience in the US (Not Observership) for 9-12 months of the last year in a clinically relevant position in the US or similar system

 - Command of the English language

 Residents who are applying for positions beyond the PGY I year or residents applying to transfer.